akka/akka/akka-docs/src/main/paradox/persistence-query.md

 If your usage does not require a live stream, you can use the `currentEventsByTag` query.

+#### EventsBySlice and CurrentEventsBySlice

+Query events for given entity type and slices.
+A slice is deterministically defined based on the persistence id.
+The purpose is to evenly distribute all persistence ids over the slices.

+See @apidoc[akka.persistence.query.typed.*.EventsBySliceQuery] and @apidoc[akka.persistence.query.typed.*.CurrentEventsBySliceQuery].

 ### Materialized values of queries

 Journals are able to provide additional information related to a query by exposing @ref:[Materialized values](stream/stream-quickstart.md#materialized-values-quick),